vigna/sux-rs/README.md

 - an implementation of list of [strings compressed by rear-coded prefix omission](crate::dict::rear_coded_list::RearCodedList);
 - an implementation of [static functions](crate::func::VFunc).

-The focus is on efficiency (in particular, there are unchecked version of all methods) and on flexible composability (e.g., you can fine tune your Elias–Fano instance choosing different types of internal indices, and whether to index zeros or ones).
+The focus is on efficiency (in particular, there are unchecked versions of all methods) and on flexible composability (e.g., you can fine-tune your Elias–Fano instance by choosing different types of internal indices, and whether to index zeros or ones).

 ## ε-serde support